-Subcontractor Name: Data Date:
+Subcontractor Name: : Date:

-Job Name: \\\\\ Scope of Work: \\\\\
+Job Name): Scope of Work:

-Pregualification
+Prequalific ation

-N/A Done ----- ------
+N/A Done

-11/4 Done

 Copy of current Worker Compensation Carrier Loss Run for the current and past 3 years

 Completed Safety Questionnaire

 Competent Person Named

 Subcontractor's prior safety performance at our sites reviewed

 Pre-Qualification Materials Reviewed by Safety Manager

 Concerns / Recommendations Communicated

-Pre-Construction
+Pre-Constr uction

-Site Specific Safety Plan, Job Hazard Analysis, & Fall Protection Plan submitted Copy of Accident Prevention Program submitted Certificate of Insurance submitted Pre-Construction meeting held / Safety Policies Reviewed Suggestions for Accident Prevention Program A list of Chemical Products to be used and SDS for each chemical on the list Copy of Abbott Construction's Subcontractor Employee Discipline Policy Copy of Abbott Construction's Subcontractor Safety Policies
+Site Specific Safety Plan, Job Hazard Analysis, & Fall Protection Plan submitted

+Copy of Accident Prevention Program submitted

+Certificate of Insurance submitted

+Pre-Construction meeting held / Safety Policies Reviewed

+Suggestions for Accident Prevention Program

+A list of Chemical Products to be used and SDS for each chemical on the list

+Copy of Abbott Construction's Subcontractor Employee Discipline Policy

+Copy of Abbott Construction's Subcontractor Safety Policies

-All the above-mentioned items regarding safety have been addressed and reviewed with me.
-I have received copies of the policies and understand they are not all inclusive and do not relieve my company from the OSHA and OSHA State Plan requirements.
-I understand review of Subcontractor's Accident Prevention Programs is minimal and does not constitute an endorsement of the program.
-I understand it is the Subcontractor's responsibility to provide a competent person on the site and will notify Abbott Construction prior to making any change in competent person.
+the policies Plan require constitute a and unde ements.
+I n endorse he site and ed items regarding safety have been addressed and reviewed we stand they are not all inclusive and do not relieve my company from the program of Subcontractor's Accident Prevention Programent of the program.
+I understand it is the Subcontractor's respond will notify Abbott Construction prior to making any change in continuous Title rom the OSHA and OSHA State ams is minimal and does not posibility to provide a competent

-Subcontractor Signature

-Title

-Abbott Construction Signature

-Title
+Abbatt Ca netruction Signatura Titla Date